 On their behalf, I also served as a contributing editor and photographer for several magazines including Modern Healthcare, Provider, Advance for Long-Term Care, McKnights, Food Management, Edible Allegheny, Western Pennsylvania Guide to Good Health and Healthcare News, Long-Term Living, University Business, Business Officer and Montgomery Media.

-When Cura was sold to Elior North America, Hoyer & Associates was invited to support the communications and public relations needs of Cura and its sister company, Aladdin Food.
-I crafted several articles and communications pieces to support product launches like BOX’d Chef, new business in new territories, special events, renovations and new construction including the first WELL certified nursing facility in the world!
+When Cura was sold to Elior North America, Hoyer & Associates was invited to support the communications and public relations needs of Cura, Aladdin Campus Dining, and Lexington Independents.
+I crafted several articles and communications pieces to support product launches like BOX’d Chef, new business in new territories, special events, renovations, and new construction including the first WELL certified nursing facility in the world!

 Since COVID-19, promoting our teams has become even more important as I continue to pitch our positive and heart-warming stories from the field to national editors, as well as develop and execute thoughtful social media campaigns.